 Birth injury lawsuit settled for $5.3 million

-Posted on behalf of The Bell Law Firm, PLLC on Apr 19, 2012 in Medical Malpractice
+Posted on behalf of Stewart Bell, PLLC on Apr 19, 2012 in Medical Malpractice

 Last week, the parents of a baby who was born with quadriplegic cerebral palsy agreed to settle their birth injury lawsuit against one East Coast hospital for $5.3 million.
 Although jury awards and settlements of this size are not uncommon in birth injury cases -- and do help the families affected -- mere compensation cannot begin to make up for a life-changing injury or the wrongful death of an infant or mother.